 In other words, these directions, for refreshing and maintaining a sourdough starter, while NECESSARY, are not SUFFICIENT.

-Once you have obtained a sourdough starter, (and you can obtain one like I did from King Arthur, if you like), you will need to follow the package directions for getting the starter active, (a one time process), THEN you will follow these directions so that you can be ready to make your first loaf of bread.
+Once you have obtained a sourdough starter, (and I’ll put a link to one you can get from Amazon, below the recipe card. ), you will need to follow the package directions for getting the starter active, (a one time process), THEN you will follow these directions so that you can be ready to make your first loaf of bread.
 Following these directions for refreshing your sourdough starter involves around 36 hours, total.

 So if you want a couple of loaves of bread on Wednesday, you’ll follow the “refresh the starter” process for 36 hours, beginning on Sunday night, and you’ll be ready to begin the bread baking process on Tuesday morning.